-The business license fee is calculated based on the applicable North American Industrial Classification System (NAICS) code and Class Rate (PDF) for your business activity and gross receipts or gross estimate is used to calculate the business license fee.
-For gross in excess of two million dollars ($2,000,000), the declining rates are used based on the rates found here.
+The business license fee is calculated based on the applicable North American Industrial Classification System (NAICS) code, the Class Rate for your business activity, and your gross receipts.
+For businesses that gross in excess of two million dollars ($2,000,000), declining rates are used based on the rates found here.

-Please contact the Business License office for assistance in calculating the fees.
-For sales of prepared foods and beverages, the 2% hospitality tax is required to be collected from the consumer and paid to the Town of Summerville by the 20th of each month.
+For businesses engaged in the sales of prepared food and beverages, a 2% hospitality tax is required to be collected from the consumer and paid to the Town of Summerville by the 20th of each month.
 Please follow this link for more information.

 For business proposing to operate their business temporarily in town and do not have a permanent location, a temporary use permit is required (i.e. Christmas tree sales, fireworks stands, mobile food vendors, etc.).
 A business license will not be issued until the temporary use permit has been approved.
 Please contact the Planning and Zoning Department.

 Non-profit organizations may be exempt from the city’s business license fee.
 In order to determine if your organization is exempt, you must complete and submit a business license application and your documentation from the Internal Revenue Service as proof of your non-profit status.